-THINK ABOUT THE MOST RELENTLESS HUNTERS ON THE REEF and most divers would probably envision menacing sharks, barracudas and moray eels.
+THINK ABOUT THE MOST RELENTLESS HUNTERS ON THE REEF and you probably envision menacing sharks, barracudas and moray eels.

 But those are mere grandstanders in the predation game.
 High on the list of sneaky relentless predators would have to be a species of fishes that Caribbean divers encounter so frequently – and that appear so benign – that they’re likely to take them for granted and ignore them.

 After all, the ever-present trumpetfish (Aulostomus maculatus) seem to spend most of their day just swaying along with the surge, their most noticeable trait being an insistence on hovering head-down in crowded places, like stands of rope sponges and sea plumes.
 They pose no threat to divers and in fact seem oblivious to them.
 And while the colors of trumpetfish you see may vary, they’re they’re the same species.